 - nausea – often occurs during the course of treatment

 - headaches – often occur during the course of treatment

-- hair loss – may occur in the brain tumour treatment area
+- hair loss – may occur in the brain tumour treatment area and may be permanent

 - swallowing problems (dysphagia) – may occur following treatment for spinal cord tumours